 Cultural, art, and performing arts events, including Festival Napa Valley, provide single homeowners with a never-ending array of opportunities to get out and enjoy the sights, sounds, and tastes of this luxurious lifestyle.
 Joining Meadowood Resort and Solage are also great ways to meet locals and other second homeowners.

 If you are a single home buyer, it’s important that you partner with a broker who can provide the best possible advice and insight for your home purchase.
 If you’re concerned about investing in an agricultural area and need advice on whether or not it’s for you, give me a call.
-My focus is on guiding buyers through the maze of complexities that come with acquiring property in Napa and Sonoma counties, and educating them on the best areas, best opportunities for investment growth, and what to be mindful of when acquiring wine country property.
+My focus is on guiding buyers through the maze of complexities that come with acquiring vineyards and wineries in Napa, St. Helena, Calistoga, Yountville, and other areas, while educating them on the best areas, best opportunities for investment growth, and what to be mindful of when acquiring wine country property.